 Boosters are used to amplify or increase a weak signal.
 However, when not installed right they can hurt your reception, or at the least make it frustrating.

 The problem is a booster also amplifies noise and other signals which are not desired.
-For example, if you are using a powerful booster to pick up a weak station, and a police car goes by your house and transmits, the signal from the TV station may disappear.
+For example, if you are using a powerful booster to pick up a weak station, and a police car goes by your house and transmits, the signal from the TV station may disappear due to the amplifier reacting to a strong signal.
 This is because the booster becomes overloaded.

 Boosters should only be used when the situation merits, and never to amplify a small or low mounted antenna.
 You should always buy a GOOD booster, and not a cheap booster which can overload easily.